Openwide-Ingenierie/freenivi-os/README.md

      gits sync <manifest> -s <sources directory>

-The manifest can be a "default" one or a file you give.
-You can list the available "default" manifests calling:

-     gits list-manifests

 To clean a target, use the option '-c cleanall':

     bitbake -c cleanall <package name>